My Thoughts on World Cancer Day

 As part of this year’s theme to “Close the Care Gap”, Shaukat Khanum Memorial Cancer Hospital and Research Centre has organised a bicycle “Ride to Close the Care Gap”, on February 5th, 2023, to inspire and mobilise society and to raise awareness about the inequities in cancer care within our country.
 This will bring together citizens from across the entire spectrum, including our own staff, as a means of highlighting the issues surrounding cancer, and advocating for improved facilities for prevention, detection, and treatment.

 The theme of World Cancer Day 2023, “Close the Care Gap”, is particularly relevant to the situation in Pakistan.
-In view of the increasing demand for cancer care services in our country, the third and largest Shaukat Khanum Memorial Cancer Hospital & Research Centre is currently under construction in Karachi, and will, Inshallah, open for patients at the end of this year.
+In view of the increasing demand for cancer care services in our country, the third and largest Shaukat Khanum Memorial Cancer Hospital & Research Centre is currently under construction in Karachi, and will, Inshallah, open for patients as soon as possible.
 At twice the size of our facility in Lahore, this hospital will be instrumental in helping to narrow the cancer care gap for the people of Sindh and southern Baluchistan.
 Bolstered by our faith in the ongoing generosity and support of the Pakistani nation, we remain dedicated to continuing our tradition of providing financially supported treatment to 75 percent of our patients, despite emerging challenges and the currently uncertain economic situation.
 With your support, it is possible to close the care gap and to provide world-class cancer care to all patients in Pakistan, regardless of their ability to pay.